 Support Corps members in the completion of expected AmeriCorps hour requirements, when applicable

 Provide Corps members and Team Leaders with systematic supervision and support, consistent and responsive management, and clear ongoing communication

 Assist in the management of Corps member files to Corporation for National and Community Service and/or Grantee specifications

-Contribute to efforts to help advance mission of the Community Engagement and Leadership Education (CELE) Center.
+Contribute to efforts to help advance the mission of the Community Engagement and Leadership Education (CELE) Center